• Ticket Fines and Penalties in Oregon

 Some courts will provide information about court costs before your arraignment or traffic ticket hearing date; some will refer you to the law enforcement agency that issued your citation.

-Learn more at OR DUII, or refer to the Oregon Driver Manual.
+Learn more in the Oregon Driver Manual.

 Pay Ticket